+As of March 31, 2024, Capital One Financial Corporation's principal operating subsidiary was Capital One, National Association ("CONA").
 The Company is hereafter collectively referred to as "we," "us" or "our."
-COBNA and CONA are collectively referred to as the "Banks."
+CONA is referred to as the "Bank."
 Certain business terms used in this document are defined in the "Glossary and Acronyms" section of this Pillar 3 Disclosure (this "Report").